Shoaib-Imrann/front-end-projects/mini-projects(React)/SignIn-page/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 # Here’s  a  preview  of  the  UI:

 ![Signup Form UI](preview/form.jpg)